TOAST-DOCS/E-mail/en/console-guide.md

 3. Show sender information, including name, email address, phone number and home address, in the body.
 4. Clearly display guides for recipients to block receiving or withdraw consent to receive promotional mails, and come up with technical means to easily follow their choices.

-TOAST shall provide technical means as below to 'Advertising Mails' in compliance of the Act on Promotion of Information and Communications Network Utilization and Information Protection:
+NHN Cloud shall provide technical means as below to 'Advertising Mails' in compliance of the Act on Promotion of Information and Communications Network Utilization and Information Protection:

 * Insert the (AD) phrase to title.
 * Allow Reject Receiving Ad Mails for recipients.